Savaw/Domain-Adaptation/README.md

 ## Prepare Environment

-Install the requirements from `requirements.txt`.
+Install the requirements using conda from `requirements-conda.txt` (or using pip from `requirements.txt`).

-Python version: 3.8
+*My setting:* conda 22.11.1 with Python 3.8

-Having trouble with installing torch?
-Use [this link](https://pytorch.org/get-started/previous-versions/) to find the currect version for your device.
+If you have trouble with installing torch check [this link](https://pytorch.org/get-started/previous-versions/) to find the currect version for your device.

 ## Run

+1. Go to `src` directory.
+2. Run `main.py` with appropriate arguments.

+Examples:

-- Train example which will perform MMD and CORAL adaptation on all 6 domain adaptations tasks from office31 dataset:
+- Perform MMD and CORAL adaptation on all 6 domain adaptations tasks from office31 dataset:

 ```bash
 python main.py --model_names MMD CORAL --batch_size 32
 ```

-- Train example for tuning parameters of DANN model
+- Tuning parameters of DANN model

 ```bash
 python main.py --max_epochs 10 --patience 3 --trials_count 1 --model_names DANN --num_workers 2 --batch_size 32 --source amazon --target webcam --hp_tune True